Mule Expression Language (MEL)

 Understand the Mule message structure.
 Because you use MEL to act upon the contents of a Mule message object (payload, properties and variables), you first need to understand the basic structure of the message.
 If you are not already familiar with it, read about the Mule message structure.

 Understand how to see the contents of the Mule message.
-In order to be able to act upon it, you need to be able to figure out what type of data the message contains.
+In order to be able to act upon it, you need to recognize the type of data the message contains.
 Is the payload an array?
 Does the message contain a flow variable?
 What inbound properties exist?
-The Mule Message Tutorial document describes the tools you can use to see inside the message, so that you know how to use MEL expressions to manipulate the data.

 After having absorbed this material, you will be ready and able to begin learning about MEL basic syntax, and start using expressions in your application.